 The egg hasn't been candled now for three days in order to allow the chick move into the proper position for hatching, so the first outward sign we see will be a tiny crack on the surface of the eggshell.

-When I first saw the 'pip' on this egg facing the bottom of the incubator, I nearly collapsed with anxiety.
+When I first saw the 'pip' on this egg, it was facing the bottom of the incubator, I nearly collapsed with anxiety.
 What should I do?
 Would the chick hatching be able to breathe?
 Would it be able to take the weight of the egg on top of it?
 How would it cope?

 I needn't have worried - and neither should you.
 The chick knows what it's doing.
-It is facing the right way, whatever that way might be, and it will hatch without any help from you.
+It is facing the right way, whatever that way might be, and hatching will happen without any help from you.